korjusk/stylegan/README.md

 <br>

 ### Style mixing
-Result when the 8 input images were trained with defualt settings:
+Result when the 8 input images were trained with default settings:
 [58MB image in Google Drive](https://drive.google.com/file/d/17H_Faxs_yvidOIhofHeCvFTMC6zBTVr-/view?usp=sharing)

 Result when the images were trained 4000 iterations: